 The National Academy of Television Arts & Sciences has awarded Kaufman three Emmy awards and nominated him in the craft category of Nature and Wildlife Cinematography.
-In 2017, Kaufman received two national Edward R. Murrow awards.
-He was formerly named Detroit’s Young Journalist of the Year by the Society of Professional Journalists and his work as a photographer and editor has been recognized by a number of other national organizations.
+In 2017, Kaufman received two national Edward R. Murrow awards and he was formerly named Detroit’s Young Journalist of the Year by the Society of Professional Journalists.

 Kaufman teaches video storytelling annually at the Maine Media Workshops and has coached workshops for the National Press Photographers Association.